NATIONAL DOLLAR DAY

 Above the right number 1 on the face side of the dollar, a tiny bird peeks out.
 Whether it’s an owl, an eagle or another such bird is uncertain.
-Like other embedded in the bill’s design, it fuels man conspiracy theories.
+Like other embedded items in the bill’s design, it fuels many conspiracy theories.

 The number 13 is represented on the dollar bill in several places.
 Do you know where else?

 Opposite the pyramid is an eagle.
 The image represents both war and peace.
 In the eagle’s left talon it holds arrows and in its right an olive branch.
 How many arrows do you think the eagle holds?
 If you guessed 13, you’d be right.

 Above the eagle’s head, there is a cloud with a constellation.
 How many stars are in the constellation?
 Again the number 13 is represented.
 The eagle includes a shield 13 stripes, too.

 HOW TO OBSERVE #NationalDollarDay

 Spend or save a dollar, depending on your preference.
 Investigate your dollar bill.
 Where has it been?
 If you have a dollar in your wallet now, you can track where it has been.
 Visit the website Where’s George.
 Enter the serial number.
 After you spend it, track where your dollar travels next.

 Can you find all the symbols?
 Use #NationalDollarDay to post on social media.

 We were unable to identify the creator of National Dollar Day.
 However, the origins are clearly related to the establishment of the U.S. monetary system on August 8, 1786.